Cade is an anchor for WALB's Today in Georgia.

 He was bitten by the broadcasting bug at an early age.
-His first job was as a local disc jockey at his hometown radio station when he was 16.
+He worked his first job as a local disc jockey at his hometown radio station when he was 16.
 After that, he was hooked.

 Before WALB, Cade interned at the Embassy of the Republic of Georgia in Washington D.C. and WSB-TV in Atlanta.